 I'm Pittsburgh photographer Don Orkoskey and I'm going to tell you exactly what you need to know before hiring an event photographer.
-I'm going to walk you through the process and give you valuable tips that you might not have thought about before.
+Lets walk through the process for some valuable tips that you might not have thought about before.
 As an event photographer with more than twenty years experience I can help you to find and select the best event photographer for your event.

 What You Need To Know Before Hiring An Event Photographer